 How to Measure Footfall

-The most common and accurate sensor technologies are video-based or thermal-based and both are installed on the ceiling over an entryway.
-Video sensors use a single lens (monocular) or double lens (3D) to view people walking underneath.
+The most common and accurate technologies are video-based or thermal-based and both are installed on the ceiling over an entryway.
+Video counters use a single lens (monocular) or double lens (3D) to view people walking underneath.
 The processor is equipped with complex calculations, often times layered with AI, to detect and count humans, as opposed to non-human elements like shopping carts and boxes.
-Thermal-based sensors use an infrared eye to identify the heat signature of people walking through its detection area.
-Less common technologies include break-beam style sensors and those using time-of-flight or active infrared.
+Thermal-based counters use an infrared eye to identify the heat signature of people walking through its detection area.
+Less common technologies include break-beam style counters and those using time-of-flight or active infrared.

-The footfall sensor is connected to the store’s network, via a cable (in most cases) or a Wi-Fi connection.
+The footfall counting system is connected to the store’s network, via a cable (in most cases) or a Wi-Fi connection.
 The connection allows the sensor to talk to a cloud-based software platform.
 Footfall software varies in features, but generally includes time-stamped or time-bins of count activity for visitor entrances and exits as well as historical reporting tools.
 The software may connect additional data sources such as point of sale or staffing.

 More advanced analytics tools may include traffic forecasting, average visitor duration, conversion metrics, and recommended staff levels.